niksauer/RoadChat/README.md

 ### Submodules
 This project uses `git submodules` to manage dependencies (such as [RoadChatKit](https://github.com/niksauer/RoadChatKit)).
 Therefore, setup becomes a two-step process.
 To **update to** the **newest availble commit** from the tracked branch, run: `git submodule update --remote`.

-Additionally, checkouts will happen in a `DETACHED-state`, i.e. any changes or updates pulled in, must be committed to its remote branch or this repository respectively.
+Additionally, checkouts will happen in a `DETACHED-state`, i.e. any changes or updates pulled in, must be committed to its remote branch or this repository respectively in order to persist.
 For a full explanation, please read [ActiveState](https://www.activestate.com/blog/2014/05/getting-git-submodule-track-branch) and/or [StackOverflow](https://stackoverflow.com/questions/18770545/why-is-my-git-submodule-head-detached-from-master).